Unit 5: Finding Your Power: Freddie Ramos

 Describe Freddie and Mr. Vaslov and how they respond to key events by preparing for and participating in a class discussion using evidence from the entire text.

-Narrative – 3 days
+Discussion & Writing – 3 days

 Write a narrative that continues Zapato Power: Freddie Ramos Takes Off and includes a strong lead and temporal words to show time passing.